Recent Marvin Harrison Jr. Notes

 Week 4: Harrison Jr. had a quiet day statistically — three receptions on seven targets for 32 yards — against Notre Dame, but Buckeyes fans are just thankful the star wideout wasn't lost for the season when his foot was rolled up upon when blocking on the edge.
 Harrison Jr. eventually returned to the game as Ohio State went on to win in dramatic fashion, 17-14, to stay unbeaten.

 Week 3: Harrison Jr. caught a 75-yard touchdown on the fist play after Western Kentucky pulled within four points as the Buckeys prevailed 63-10.
-Harrison, targeted seven times, caught five for 126 yards and that one score. -- FC
+Harrison, targeted seven times, caught five for 126 yards and that one score.
+He also had one rushing attempt for seven yards. -- FC

 Week 2: Harrison returned from the Week 1 injury scare and posted his most dominate performance of the young season in Ohio State's comfortable 35-7 win over Youngstown State.
 The All-American receiver caught seven balls for 160 yards (22.9 yards per catch) and two touchdowns, one of which came on the game's third play when Harrison got behind the Youngstown defense for 71-yard scoring bomb. — JH